DeRomuald/advanced-css-portfolio/README.md

 # This Portfolio Contains

-Bio,
+* Bio
+* Placeholders
+* screenshots and links of work
-placeholders and screenshots of work, and contact information
+* contact information

 ## Link